 Then the waiting begins.

 You know at some point you’re going to get an editorial letter from your editor, and you’ll need to revise — but you’re not sure exactly when, or how extensive the revision will need to be.
-People in your debut group start talking about their edit letters.
-Some have to do minor edits.
+Some of your friends who are also debut authors start talking about their edit letters.
 Some need to rewrite their whole book.
 You start to worry you’ll fall into the latter bucket.

 And then you wait.

 You’ll Google what editorial letters from publishers are like, and you’ll find articles like this one.
 They may or may not help you feel better.

 Then you decide to start working on your next book.
 If you got a one-book deal (like me), there’s no guarantee of a follow-up, so the pressure’s on to sell another book.
 If you have a multi-book deal, the pressure’s still on, because you might need to submit proposal after proposal to your publisher until something finally clicks.
 Being under pressure is inevitable.

 You get into a groove.
 Heck yeah, this book’s starting to look like an actual story.
 You finish your outline and create word count goals to finish the first draft by the end of—

 Then you realize you’re not actually dead, and need to read this thing at some point, so it might as well be now.

 You open the email and see the edit letter consists of several single-spaced pages in 12-pt font (in my case, eight pages).
 You read.
 And your first reaction is: